YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 ### 10) Building prediction model using Ridge regression model

 In this project, a Ridge Regression model is employed to forecast consumption levels utilizing the feature vector extracted from the previous step.
 Ridge regression is a form of a linear regression model with L2 regularization that prevents overfitting.
 A Ridge Regression model is a supervised learning algorithm, that predicts a target variable based on one or more predictor features.
 The feature vector, computed for each cluster, serves as the input variable, while the consumption level for each cluster is used as the output variable.
 Standardization or scaling is initially applied to both the input and output variables.
 Subsequently, a randomized cross-validation technique is employed with a 10-fold cross-validation, to predict consumption levels and evaluate model performance using a weighted R-square.
 The Ridge Regression model yielded a cross-validated mean R-squared value of 0.5.

+For a detailed implementation of the Ridge regression model, go through []()

-Finally, the forecasted consumption levels were visually represented on a map as well as the feature maps/ activation maps.
+Finally, the forecasted consumption levels were visually represented on a map.

 #### Predicted consumption (without transformation)